Apartment resident falls asleep, wakes up to fire - NewsBreak

 The Fire Investigator ruled the fire as accidental.
 Damage was contained to the kitchen area with severe fire damage to kitchen cabinets along with smoke and heat damage to the rest of the apartment.

-EFD chief Mike Larson said the resident did suffer from inhaling smoke and was taken to Deaconess Midtown by ambulance.
-No fire fighters were injured said the chief.
+EFD Chief Mike Larson said the resident did suffer from inhaling smoke and was taken to Deaconess Midtown by ambulance.
+He says no fire fighters were injured.

 The resident of the apartment will be displaced and the Red Cross was notified.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.